SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: IO-aware kernel design

 \subsection{GEMM MMA Overlapping with Asynchronous IO}

 \paragraph{Hopper GPUs.}

 In NVIDIA Hopper GPUs, GEMM is performed asynchronously with a producer-consumer paradigm \citep{shah2024flashattention3fastaccurateattention}.
-Suppose we have 2 consumer warpgroups, we can either let them \textit{cooperatively} issue the WGMMA instruction with a large tile size, or overlap the IO of 1 warpgroup with GEMM of another warpgroup with a smaller tile size.
+Suppose we have 2 consumer warpgroups, we can overlap the IO of 1 warpgroup with the GEMM of another warpgroup.
 Once this is finished, we switch the roles of the warpgroups (effectively interleaving IO and GEMM).
-This is often referred to as \textit{Ping-Pong scheduling} \citep{wright2024cutlass,shah2024flashattention3fastaccurateattention} on Hopper GPUs in Figure~\ref{fig:pingpong}.
+This is often referred to as \textit{Ping-Pong scheduling} \citep{wright2024cutlass,shah2024flashattention3fastaccurateattention} on Hopper GPUs in Figure~\ref{fig:pingpong-hopper}.

-Ping-Pong scheduling\footnote{The selection between cooperative and Ping-Pong scheduling is largely determined by the selection of a larger tile size or more epilogue overlap.
-Fine-grained MoE needs both: the $d\W{1}$, $d\W{2}$ kernels often have long mainloop and we often need the largest tile so cooperative scheduling nearly always win, while $Y$, $dH$ kernels have heavy epilogue and Ping-Pong is usually more favorable.
-A more detailed comparison is included in Vijay Thakkar and Pradeep Ramani's lecture on CUTLASS with page 92-93 in { \url{https://drive.google.com/file/d/18sthk6IUOKbdtFphpm_jZNXoJenbWR8m/view}}.} is particularly useful to maintain high Tensor Core throughput with heavy epilogue.
+Ping-Pong scheduling is particularly useful to maintain high Tensor Core throughput with heavy epilogue.
 For example, the down-proj forward $Y$ kernel's epilogue has heavy HBM store IO ($2TKd$ bytes) relative to the mainloop.
-In the down-proj activation gradient ($dH$) kernel's epilogue, we need to load $H$ ($4TKn$ bytes) and execute multiple activation and reduction operations to compute and store $dH$, $dS$, and $A'$ as inputs for $d\W{2}$.
+In the down-proj activation gradient ($dH$) kernel's epilogue, we need to load $H$ and execute multiple activation and reduction operations to compute and store $dH$, $dS$, and $A'$ as inputs for $d\W{2}$.
 We note that the concept of overlapping MMA with IO and Ping-Pong scheduling is known in other places such as Flash Attention 3 \citep{shah2024flashattention3fastaccurateattention}, but the application of Ping-Pong scheduling to address the increasing IO costs of fine-grained MoE kernel design is novel.

-DeepGEMM SM90 BF16 varlen-$\mathbf{M}$ Grouped GEMM kernel\footref{footnote:deepgemm} does \emph{not} implement Ping-Pong scheduling.
-This design choice is suitable for the case of lightweight epilogue (e.g. up-proj forward) but underperforms (413 TFLOPS and 2.15 TB/s vs. \Algname's 485 TFLOPS and 2.52 TB/s) for the case of heavy epilogue in down-proj forward, as shown in Figure~\ref{fig:moe_breakdown}.
-In Figure~\ref{fig:grouepd-gemm-contiguous-speed}, \Algname's down-proj has 10.0\% higher TFLOPS than DeepGEMM on average.

 Besides Ping-Pong scheduling, \Algname~also relies on asynchronous TMA operations to perform GMEM-to-SMEM load and SMEM-to-GMEM store.
 We overlap the following asynchronous IO with the MMA operations: